-Let’s unravel each argument.
+Let’s unravel the benefits and criticisms of learning tai chi from a book or video.
 Hopefully by the end you will share my opinion that both are necessary.
 What is unnecessary is the argument itself because it is contributing to negativity that is keeping tai chi inaccessible to the masses.

 Argument 1: There is no way to learn tai chi from a book or by watching a video.